gallantries/gallantries.github.io/_events/2019-03-25-first-galantries-workshop.md

 This workshop will cover:
 - Galaxy introduction
-- Introduction to High-Throughput sequencing and quality control
+- Introduction to High-Throughput Sequencing and Quality Control
 - Reference-based RNA-seq data analysis
 - Introduction to R
 - Manipulation and visualization of the RNA-seq data using R